-Resolution to retain the law firm of Lacy, Katzen LLP, and Attorney Anthony J DelleFave on a fee basis when legal advice is needed at a rate of \$ 295.00 per hour (no increase).
-This item is tabled for further review.
+Resolution to retain the law firm of Lacy, Katzen LLP, and Attorney, Anthony J DelleFave, on a fee basis when legal advice is needed at a rate of \$ 250.00 per hour (no increase).
+Motion made by Trustee Fowler, seconded by Mayor Lee.
+Carried 4-0.

 Resolution to continue our participation in the self-insured Upstate NY Municipal Workers' Compensation Program.
-The Village Board hereby designates Shari Pearce as the Plan Director; Maryalice Edwards as the Alternate Director; and Jeff Pearce as the Plan Facilitator.
-Motion made by Trustee Zabelny seconded by Trustee Farrell.
-Carried 4-0
+The Village Board hereby designates Shari Pearce as the Plan Director.
+Maryalice Edwards as the Alternate Director; and Jeff Pearce as the Plan Facilitator.
+Motion made by Trustee Farrell, seconded by Trustee Speer.
+Carried 4-0.

 Resolution to hire MRB Group as the Village Engineer at their current rate.
-Motion made by Mayor Lee seconded by Trustee Fowler.
-Carried 4-0
+Motion made by Trustee Speer, seconded by Trustee Fowler.
+Carried 4-0.